statespace-ai/toolfront/README.md

 </div>

-> Data retrieval is messy.
-ToolFront helps you build reliable AI pipelines to quickly retrieve data from databases, APIs, and documents.
+> ToolFront helps you quickly build AI pipelines to retrieve data from databases, APIs, and documents.

 <!-- <br>